Pampas deer: Taxonomy and evolution

 Fossil records indicate that New World deer traveled to South America from North America as part of the Great American Interchange around 2.5 million years ago, following the formation of the Isthmus of Panama.
 They rapidly evolved into different species, with only a few surviving today.
 Due to the large continental glaciers and the high soil acidity in areas where there were no glaciers, a huge part of the fossil record has been destroyed, so there is no indication of what these early New World deer looked like.
 Fossil records begin with clear differentiation and are close to what they look like now.
-The Pampas deer evolved as plains dwellers; their direct ancestor first appeared during the Pleistocene epoch.
+The Pampas deer evolved as a plains animal; their direct ancestor first appeared during the Pleistocene epoch.

-The deer may have evolved without culling predators because when alarmed, they stamp their feet, have a particular trot and whistle, and deposit odor.
-Pampas deer have a similar gene pattern to the related marsh deer of the genus Blastocerus, having two fused chromosomes.
+The deer may have evolved without culling predators, as, when alarmed, they do not flee immediately but rather stamp their feet (like many deer), have a particular trot and whistle, and deposit odor.
+However, feline predators, such as the puma (Puma concolor) and jaguar (Panthera onca), and even the ocelot (Leopardus pardalis), were once far more prevalent across the deer's range and were likely to have been their main threats.
+It is possible that with the general decline of these predators, Pampas deer have evolved to be less fearful, a potential detriment to the species' longevity.
+Pampas deer have a similar gene pattern to the related marsh deer (Blastocerus dichotomus), having two fused chromosomes.